entrpntr/gb-rta-bruteforce/entr-README.txt

 - Instructions in MrWint's README should be enough to build libgambatte and the JNI interface

-- Ensure you have the right JDK directories in SConstruct file (global cpppath)
+- Ensure you have the right JDK directories in SConstruct file (global_cpppath)

 - Make sure the path you place new libgambatte is included in java.library.path

+- Create a roms/ directory in the top level and place a Red ROM named red.gb in the directory.
+If working with save files, you can put a red.sav as well.

-- Generated .bkm files appear to have an extra frame included after hard resets
+- Generated .bkm files initially appeared to have an extra frame included after hard resets.
+Now that we are working with .sav files, there are a few more [minor] issues to work out with movie files.

 - My added files are in segment/pokemon/gen1/rta, if you want an example